 but you will receive power when the Holy Spirit has come upon you; and you shall be My witnesses both in Jerusalem, and in all Judea and Samaria, and even to the remotest part of the earth.
 Acts 1:8

 Right then and there, the Holy Spirit revealed Himself to her, baptizing her with tongues of fire.
 He showed her that Jesus was the only Way, Truth, and Life.
-Filled with Holy Spirit, she shared the Gospel with her kids (my grandma was one of six) and they all received Christ as their true Savior, getting filled and baptized by the Holy Spirit.
+Filled with Holy Spirit, she shared the Gospel with her kids (my grandma was one of six), and they all received Christ as their faithful Savior, getting filled and baptized by the Holy Spirit.
 But that’s not where it ended…

 Blessed are you when people hate you, when they exclude you and insult you and reject your name as evil, because of the Son of Man.
 Luke 6:22

 As they began to pursue a life of truth and following Jesus, they were persecuted.
-My grandma recalls her own father forcing her to kneel before orthodox icons and getting beaten after refusing to bow to anything/anyone other than Christ.
+My grandma recalls her own father, forcing her to kneel before orthodox icons and getting beaten after refusing to bow to anything/anyone other than Christ.
 My great uncle seemed to live as apostle Paul did.
 He was flogged, imprisoned, drowned, left for dead yet survived, and the list goes on.